lazzarigioele/chlorocarfitter/README.md

 ### Loading of samples

 First, load an Excel file or a .CSV file containing all your samples.
 Excel files must have the `.xlsx` extension (Excel 2007 and newer).
 The file to load must contain the wavelengths in the first column, followed by all the individual samples.
 The first row must contain the labels.
+The label of the first column must be "nm".
 Do not include spectroscopy blanks into this file.
 The `testfiles` folder in GitHub contains several .CSV and .xlsx example files to test Chlorocarfitter.

 What follow is an extract of an example .CSV file: